The Digication Blog

 building-culture-confidence-university-paolo-nicolello-unsplash

-Natalie explains that it has become important for students and faculty members to do what they do, to the best of their ability.
+Natalie explains that it has become important for students and faculty members to do what they do to the best of their ability.
 According to her, this will not be possible without a well-defined culture.
-Everyone is involved in honing and developing this culture through different years and levels of study - from students, faculty, staff, and alumni, and even parents are fully involved in creating this culture as “part of the whole enterprise.”
+Everyone is involved in honing and developing this culture through different years and levels of study - students, faculty, staff, alumni, and even parents are fully involved in creating this culture as “part of the whole enterprise.”

 The university’s culture is no longer a mere topic of discussion in the classroom, but it is now a phenomenon that they keep “defining and improving.”
-As an inherent part of their practice of continuous improvement, Boston University’s College of General Studies has been using Digication ePortfolios and assessment tools over the last decade to see what students are doing in order to reflect as an organization.
+As an inherent part of their practice of continuous improvement, Boston University’s College of General Studies has been using Digication ePortfolios and assessment tools over the last decade to see what students are doing to reflect as an organization.

 Natalie shares, “it is kind of staggering for me to think about how much those ideas about culture have evolved over the last 10 years and Digication has been part of that…in getting our students to use Digication, to kind of reflect on their learning and to archive what they've done and then, using it to assess how students have progressed in our program and then to assess how changes we've made in our program have worked or not worked.